Azure/missionlz/docs/deployment-guides/bicep.md

 ## Prerequisites

-- One or more Azure subscriptions where you or an identity you manage has `Owner` [RBAC permissions](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#owner)
+- One or more Azure subscriptions where you or an identity you manage has [Owner RBAC permissions](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#owner)
-- Azure Resource Provider Feature for Encryption At Host
+- Enable the Azure Resource Provider Feature for [Encryption At Host](https://learn.microsoft.com/azure/virtual-machines/disks-enable-host-based-encryption-portal?tabs=azure-powershell#prerequisites)

 To adhere to zero trust principles, the virtual machine disks deployed in this solution must be encrypted.
 The encryption at host feature enables disk encryption on virtual machine temp and cache disks.
 To use this feature, a resource provider feature must enabled on your Azure subscription.
 Use the following PowerShell script to enable the feature: